-Note to potential students: I actively advise a number of undergraduate and graduate students.
+Note to potential students: I actively advise a number of graduate students at MA/MS and PhD levels.
 Those interested in working with me should send an email detailing your interests.

 Introduction to Environment, Society and Sustainability